 Second, we practice feeling our own our feelings.
 This awareness helps us stay centered inside ourselves.
 When those external storm clouds roll in, we can say “whoa, that dude was intense!”
 We can train ourselves to stay energetically open, use our gift, and let it pass.

 Here are several ways that you can get started:

 - Go for a walk in nature.
 Visit your local conservation area or bike path and go for a stroll.
 Trees and plants whisk away stress, and gentle movement can shift your thought patterns.

 - Find your heartbeat.
 Take a deep breath in and exhale.
 Place your awareness inside your chest and see if you can find your heartbeat.
 You might hear it, feel it, or sense it.
-There is no wrong way to interpret your inner rythyms.
-The next time you are talking to someone, try this exercise again.
+There is no wrong way to feel your inner rhythms.
 Take a deep breath in and exhale.
 See, sense, or feel your heartbeat.

 - The next time you are talking to someone, try this exercise again.
 This shouldn’t impact your conversation.
 It’s gently bringing your awareness into your body (instead of on the other person.)

 - Expansion Meditation.
 Allow yourself to sit comfortably in a chair with feet flat on the floor.
 Close your eyes and imagine a beam of sunlight surrounding you and filling you up with light and love, curiosity, adventure, grace, laughter, or anything else you would like to surround yourself with.
 Imagine expanding bigger than your town, bigger than your country, bigger than this planet.
 Imagine that you’re way out in space and filled up with this light.
 Breathe.
 See if there are areas of that you or your body that need more light.
 Fill up those places and expand those areas out more.
 Breathe.